maxmartinezruts/satellite-collision-avoidance-GUI/README.md

-# Satellite Collision Avoidance API
+# Satellite Collision Avoidance GUI
 Developed an API that serves as a centralized database of space objects and alerts the user of possible future collisions with debris or other satellites

 ![](info_satellites.gif)